mohmiim/MLIntroduction/session-6/README.md

 	print(X.numpy(), y.numpy())
 ~~~~

-The output will look like this
+The output will look like this:

 ~~~~{.python}
 [0 1] [2]